 Make sure you also check out the follow-up to this article: How YOU can have unlimited data: Part II

-**After getting some feedback from readers, I’ll let you know upfront that what we did is not an inexpensive unlimited data solution, but it is a solution.
-Read to the end of this post to save $25 off your first month!**
+**After getting some feedback from readers, I’ll let you know upfront that what we did is not an inexpensive unlimited data solution, but it is a solution.**

 There are a few things that are at a premium for nearly all modern nomads; storage, nice sunsets and mobile data!
 This post will discuss the evolution we went through and what we’ve settled on for our internet needs.
 We’ll also tell you how YOU can have unlimited data too!